iranzo/iranzo.github.io/content/2017-02-20-getting-started-with-ansible.markdown

 description:
 ---

-In started to get familiar with [Ansible](http://www.ansible.com) because, apart of getting more and more accepted for OSP-related tasks and installation, I wanted to automate  some tasks we needed to setup some servers for the OpenStack group I work for.
+I've started to get familiar with [Ansible](http://www.ansible.com) because, apart of getting more and more accepted for OSP-related tasks and installation, I wanted to automate  some tasks we needed to setup some servers for the OpenStack group I work for.